outscraper/outscraper-php/examples/Google Maps Reviews.md

 # Google Maps Reviews Scraper With PHP

 The library provides real-time access to the reviews from Google Maps via [Outscraper API](https://app.outscraper.com/api-docs#tag/Google-Reviews).
+It allows scraping all the reviews from any place on Google Maps within seconds.

+- Not limited to the official Google API limit of 5 reviews per a place
+- Real time data scraping with response time less than 3s
+- Sort, skip, ignore, cutoff, and other advanced parameters

 ## Installation